Posts

 Aw, it ended.
 I feel sad now.
 Anyway, the last story wasn't like the previous ones in many respect.
 First of all, it didn't start in a school.
 Second, there wasn't a quest to travel around.
 This was war.
 I cried several times.
 It wasn't pretty, or fun.
 It was often gruesome, though the description was kept to a minimum.
 Still managed to sneak in a few jokes here and there though.
 It was a good conclusion.
 Percy.
 Now what can I say about him?
 I saw him become a man.
 He really recognised his position in this world in this story.
 He became a spectacular fighter, and a good leader.
 He also realised what was important in life for him.
 Annabeth.
 I always loved her character.
 She never gave up, she was brilliant.
 I can't even list the important characters in this book.
 It had a lot of action, a lot of things happening.
 Overall, great finish!
 It wrapped up the story nicely, while also leaving room for more.
 It of course has a continuation in a new series, which I don't ...

-The Battle of the Labyrinth (Percy Jackson and the Olympians, #4) by Rick Riordan * * * *
+The Battle of the Labyrinth by Rick Riordan (Percy Jackson and the Olympians, #4) * * * *

 Image

-The Titan's Curse (Percy Jackson and the Olympians #3) by Rick Riordan * * * *
+The Titan's Curse by Rick Riordan (Percy Jackson and the Olympians #3) * * * *

 Image

-The Sea of Monsters (Percy Jackson and the Olympians, #2) by Rick Riordan * * * *
+The Sea of Monsters by Rick Riordan (Percy Jackson and the Olympians, #2) * * * *

 Image